 The Garmin Forerunner 15 is simple, direct and to the point.
 The rechargeable battery is an appealing feature, as it also contains up to 8 hours of battery life with the GPS turned on or five weeks in watch/activity tracking mode.
 The Garmin Forerunner 15 also allows you to monitor your activity between runs and helps you count calories that you burn off throughout the day.
-Regarding looks, this watch is modern and sleek and comes in a wide range of colours.
+Regarding looks, this watch is modern and sleek and comes in a wide range of colors.

 12. Moto 360 Sport

-Motorola has played with some sporty colours when designing their Moto 360 Sport model, particularly with the flame orange.
+Motorola has played with some sporty colors when designing their Moto 360 Sport model, particularly with the flame orange.
 The ambient light sensor automatically adjusts to the surrounding brightness and the Wi-Fi connectivity also makes this model one of the most accessible watches that is easy to operate.
-The wireless charging is also an advantage along water resistance.
+The wireless charging is also an advantage along with water resistance.

 13. Garmin Fenix 3

 The Garmin Fenix 3 is cleverly disguised as a more classic watch, made up of a premium sapphire lens with a stainless steel band.
 The watch also features a protective stainless steel bezel and buttons, boasting reinforced housing for extra durability.
-You will also be impressed with the high-resolution colour Chroma display with LED backlight, making it easy to access data in different places with varied lighting.
+You will also be impressed with the high-resolution color Chroma display with LED backlight, making it easy to access data in different places with varied lighting.

 14. Garmin Forerunner 225

 The Garmin Forerunner 225 is the perfect model for simple training tracking with a vivid graphic interface to match.
-The watch traces your zone and beats per minute, and also tracks distance, pace, heart rate as well as steps and calories all day.
+The watch traces your zone and beats per minute and also tracks distance, pace, heart rate as well as steps and calories all day.
 Also handy, the watch has a built-in sensor using Mio Heart Rate Technology that measures heart rate at the wrist.
-You can also connect this watch to Garmin’s free online community, ‘Garmin Connect’ which allows you to save, plan and share all your fitness activities.
+You can also connect this watch to Garmin’s free online community, ‘Garmin Connect’ which allows you to save, plan, and share all your fitness activities.

 15. Sony SmartWatch 3

 The Sony SmartWatch 3 is not only awesome for its wide range of functions, but also for its modern look.
-This model also allows you to change the strap and affords you the option to customise it for your personal style with downloadable watch faces.
+This model also allows you to change the strap and affords you the option to customize it for your personal style with downloadable watch faces.
 The two-day battery life is also handy, allowing you to track activities and movements without worrying about charging.